General information and tips for prospective fellowship applicants

 • Enrolled in a mechanical engineering baccalaureate program.

-• The award recipient will be selected on the basis of leadership, scholastic ability, potential contribution to the mechanical engineering profession and financial need.
+• The award recipient will be selected based on leadership, scholastic ability, potential contribution to the mechanical engineering profession, and financial need.

 • One award of $8,000

-• Those who have experienced their own cancer diagnosis, current or past
+• Those who have experienced their cancer diagnosis, current or past

-• Those who have a parent, sibling, immediate family members or close friend who has battled, or is currently fighting, cancer
+• Those who have a parent, sibling, immediate family member, or close friend who has battled, or is currently fighting, cancer

 • Be a United States citizen